Lettings: A real-life example of how to use Lettings

 Once completed, click Add Resource at the bottom to save it.

-You can now set up a external hirer record for the club - so that we know the name of the hirer, email address, organisation, and address for billing, etc. Go to the Invoices tab then select the Manage Hirers sub-option and click Add Hirer.
+You can now set up a external hirer record for the club - so that we know the name of the hirer, email address, organisation, and address for billing, etc. Go to Invoices > Manage Hirers then click Add Hirer.
 On this page, amongst other things, you can set up hirers with their own booking colour and VAT rates, which help make the system easier to use when there are many hirers or ones that are VAT exempt (such as charities).

 Making a Booking